 The Geri Allen All-Female Jazz Camp is an extraordinary, immersive and inclusive experience.
 We had a blast last summer and hope to have you join us in 2020!

 Auditions are required and will be held on Mon, Jul 6.

 Students less experienced with jazz improvisation, or any other aspect listed should not be anxious about these requirements as the camp caters to all levels.
 Beginning students should simply demonstrate any of the below criteria to the best of their ability.
 If you’re unfamiliar with any of the material or new to improvising, let us know.
 Don’t be intimidated or embarrassed; do the best that you can do.
-The NJPAC All-Female camp welcomes beginning and experienced students alike.
+The Geri Allen Jazz Camp welcomes beginning and experienced students alike.
 You are coming to camp to learn and we are ALL still learning.